-NFL Rumors: Raiders Put Khalil Mack On The Trade Block, Packers Among Those Interested, Per ‘OptimumScouting’
+NFL Rumors: Raiders Put Khalil Mack On The Trade Block, Packers Among Those Interested, Per ‘Optimum Scouting’

 With Mack now apparently on the trade block, there are a number of teams angling to land the former NFL Defensive Player of the Year.
 Galko reported that the Green Bay Packers, New York Giants, and New York Jets are among those interested in landing him.

 There had already been rumors that the New York Jets could be making a run at Khalil Mack.
-ESPN reporter Rich Cimini noted that rebuilding Jets have been making some aggressive moves, and a run at Mack would fit right in for a team in need of an impact linebacker.
+ESPN reporter Rich Cimini noted that the rebuilding Jets have been making some aggressive moves, and a run at Mack would fit right in for a team in need of an impact linebacker.

 “Will they?
 I wouldn’t be surprised if they do,” Cimini wrote.
 “The Jets have a proactive front office (see: the trade up for Darnold) and they’re always looking for ways to improve the roster.
 No matter what Todd Bowles says publicly, the organization recognizes that outside linebacker is their biggest need.
 Jordan Jenkins is a competent first- and second-down player against the run, but there’s no one who can rush from the edge.
 Their current leading sacker at the position is David Bass (3.5 sacks last season), and he might not make the team.
 It’s hard to run a 3-4 defense without a ‘rush’ linebacker.”